roomorama/RMMapper/README.md

 user = [defaults rm_customObjectForKey:@"SAVED_DATA"];
 ```

-If you want to exclude some properties from being archived, you can override method `rm_excludedProperties` in your class:
+If you want to exclude some properties from being archived, you can implement method `rm_excludedProperties` in `RMMapping` protocol in your class:

 ```objc
 #import "RMUser.h"